 These treks will be sponsored by Bolton Clarke (RSL Care Qld and the RSL Qld)

-For information, nomination and completion of the other admin required before arrival please contact the following:
+For information, nomination, and completion of the other admin required before arrival please contact the respective POC:

-If you’re interested in attending you need to look at the following forms (will download as pdf files)
+If you’re interested in attending you need to read the following forms (will download as Word files)

-Trojan’s Trek will provide the setting and conditions under which participants will experience a lasting positive shift in personal values and interpersonal relationships designed to improve their lifestyle and community involvement.
+3. The aim of Trojan’s Trek is to provide a setting and conditions under which participants will experience a lasting positive shift in personal values and interpersonal relationships.

 • an understanding of how thoughts and feelings influence behaviour,

 • exposure to various strategies which will bring about positive change,

 • suggested individual responses which are effective in achieving the aim, and

 • enhance self-esteem